Articles of Incorporation of the Association

 Editor-in-Chief - Helmut Wautischer, Sonoma State University, USA

-Assistant Editor - Ruth A. Burch, Lugano-Paradiso, Switzerland
+Associate Editor - Ruth A. Burch, British Language Centre, Lugano, Switzerland

-Independent academic Jaspers scholar - Czeslawa Piecuch, Pedagogical University, Cracow, Poland
+Independent academic Jaspers scholar - Czesława Piecuch, Pedagogical University, Cracow, Poland

 The EEC invites members to the Existenz Editorial Board with majority vote.
 Changes to the business structure of Existenz or to the EEC membership require a vote by all seven members with at least five votes in favor.
 The initial term for founding members is ten years, the initial term for Board members is four years.